What is Meditation

 Needless to say, his words were indeed surprising to my Western ears.
 At the same time, I knew that these words were not meant personally for me alone; they could just as well have been spoken to you, dear reader, if you had the good fortune to be at this place at this time.
 Then again came his fragile voice, reciting spontaneously flowing poems in streams of consciousness.
 Devotees entered the room with food, prasad.
 They offered it to him with tremendous reverence.
 He ate lots of it with strange pleasure, while his voice continued this wonderful song of words.
 But now these fragile melodies were rhythmically mixed with loud burps coming from his stomach.
 Yet now, in this intoxicated state I find myself in, I cannot tell the difference between a burp and God's voice.

 I have to continue the story about Manav Dayal.
 I went to his ashram in Hoshiarpur, and at that time, I met so many beautiful beings!
-It could no longer just be a lucky projection of my own beauty: Shabdanand, Lahori Pandiji, Sita, and many others were just passing by.
+It could no longer just be a lucky projection of my own beauty: Shabdanand, Lahori Pandiji, Sita, Captain Lal Chand, and many others were just passing by.

-A devotee from Hyderabad, Suresh Babu, arrived.
-He was in his late thirties, a successful man with his own company, and a passionate wildlife protector and photographer.
-He told me many wonderful things.
-The story I want to narrate now begins where the burp ends.
-Suresh told me, 'I was— as you are now—staying together with Manav Dayal in his private room.
+Manav Dayal Suresh now told told me, 'I was— as you are now—staying together with Manav Dayal in his private room.
 One night he came out of the bathroom, coughing and with almost no clothes on.
 My first thought was: My dear GOD... is this my Guru?
 Is my Guru that ugly?
 I cannot even look at this sight.
-Why is he old?
+Why is he so old?
 Why can I not have a young, beautiful Master?
-Full of doubt, I went to sleep.
+Full of doubt and sadness, I went to sleep.
 In the middle of the night, I was awakened by something pulling my arm.
 I looked up and saw a divine being of light so radiant that I could not contain the beauty.
 It was such an intense beauty that it felt like pain.
 I cried in terror:

 'Oh Shiva!
 Go away!!
 I cannot look at you.
 Such extreme beauty is not for a human to absorb.'